 FIALDINI ZAMBRANO, ROSSANA, Visiting Assistant Professor of Modern Languages.
 MA 2006, McGill University, PhD 2012, McGill Univeristy, Montreal Canada.
 Research interests: Contemporary Spanish Theatre, particularly women playwrights, interested in beginning a mega project focused on Contemporary Spanish Theatre and its role as an active dialogist to Contemporary social problematic, with special attention on issues related to gender violence, gender discrimination and gender identity constructions

-FINE, LEIGH, Visiting Assistant Professor of Leadership Studies.
+FINE, LEIGH, Assistant Professor of Leadership Studies.
 BS 2005, Kansas State University; MA 2007, University of Delaware; MA 2008, The Ohio State University; PhD 2012, The Ohio State University.

 FRANCHITTI, ABBY, Curriculum and Assessment Director of English Language Program.
 BA 1968, New York State University College at New Paltz; MA 1971, University of Tours, France; PhD 2006, University of Tours, France.
 Research interests: Women's Suffrage and anti-suffrage movements.

 FRITCH, MELIA ERIN, Assistant Professor of Undergraduate and Community Services Hale Library.
 BA 2000, Chadron State College; MA 2004, Kansas State University, MLS 2010, Emporia State University.

 GONZÁLEZ, TANYA, Associate Professor of English.
 BA 1995, Scripps College; MA 2000, PhD 2004, University of California Riverside.
 Research interests: Chicana and U.S. Latina literature and popular culture.

 GOTT, TRISHA, Assistant Director for Service-Learning of School of Leadership Studies.
 BA 2007, Kansas State University; MS 2011, Kansas State University.